 - Obsession Song: A whole slew of 'em, and they're all about Pattie Boyd.
 "Layla" is the most famous example.

-- Rearrange the Song: On his Unplugged album, he did a soulful rendition of his hit with Derek & the Dominos, "Layla".
-His version of Crossroads has been covered many times.
+- Rearrange the Song: On his Unplugged album, he did a soulful rendition of his hit with Derek and the Dominos, "Layla".
+His version of "Crossroads" has been covered many times.

-- Repurposed Pop Song: "Wonderful Tonight" has been used in a Superbowl advertisement.
+- "Wonderful Tonight" has been used in a Super Bowl advertisement.

 - Something Blues: "Bell Bottom Blues", with Derek and the Dominos.

-- Unrequited Love: The theme of the entire "Layla" album.
+- Unrequited Love: The theme of the entire Layla and Other Assorted Love Songs album.
 Patti Boyd did not return his feelings for four years.
 This contributed to his heroin addiction and career hiatus during the same period.

 - There's also "Next Time You See Her" from Slowhand.